marcello3d/node-mongolian/Readme.md

 Installation
 ------------
-**WARNING!
-The API is super experimental, and will be adding, removing, and changing the API regularly.
+**DISCLAIMER: The API is experimental (but stabilizing).
+I will be adding, removing, and changing the API in the interest of a solid API.
 Use at your own risk**

 You can either clone the source and install with `npm link`, or install the latest published version from npm with `npm install mongolian`.